 I am a tenure-track assistant professor in the Department of Computer Science at the University of Maryland, College Park (UMD).
-I am a member of the CLIP (Computational Linguistics and Information Processing) lab and also affiliated with the Institute for Advanced Computer Study (UMIACS).
+I am a member of the CLIP (Computational Linguistics and Information Processing) lab and also affiliated with UMD’s AI Interdisciplinary Institute (AIM) and Institute for Advanced Computer Study (UMIACS).

-My expertise is at at the intersection of natural language processing (NLP), empirical machine learning, and explainable AI.
-I research the interpretability and transparency of language models (LMs) and other neural networks, with the goal of increasing their reliability, safety, and performance.
-I also focus on providing natural language explanations for users of LMs that are faithful to models’ internal operations.
+My expertise is at the intersection of natural language processing (NLP), empirical machine learning, and explainable AI.
+I research the interpretability of language models (LMs) and other neural networks, with the goal of increasing their transparency, reliability, safety, and utility.
+I also focus on providing natural language explanations to users of LMs that are faithful to models’ internal operations.

 Previously, I was a postdoctoral researcher at the Allen Institute for AI (Ai2) and the University of Washington, working with Ashish Sabharwal and Hannaneh Hajishirzi.
 Before that, I received my M.S. and Ph.D. degrees in computer science from Georgia Tech, where I was advised by Mark Riedl.